uhug2/readmes/README.md

 ## What do I expect from my directs?

-* You try to be kind and respectful to others and learn from your mistakes.
+* Try to be kind and respectful to others and learn from your mistakes.
-* You are communicating what's going on with what you're working on.
+* Communicate what's going on with what you're working on.
 * Code you ship can be trusted in production.
+* You get things done, even if you are blocked or frustrated.